MikeyBurkman/eggnog/README.md

   /* lib::express */ express,
   /* global::console */ console) {
   // Pretty much the Express.js Hello World app, verbatim
+  // Only now anything we would have required is provided as arguments.
+  // The inline comments direct eggnog what to provide for the arguments.

   var app = express();